ObAblakulov/friend-platform/README.md

 ## For recruiters and hiring managers

-Why FriendZone is recruiter friendly
+Why Friendz? is recruiter friendly
 * Real time app architecture using Supabase subscriptions and a mobile client
 * Security best practices implemented with RLS and proper auth
 * Location services and maps integration for production grade mobile features